 - The ORTLEF State Office runs the Film Production and Short-Form Video Contest - Film production entries must not exceed 3 minutes in length and must be affirming of life in a creative way.
-Group entries are permitted and a prize will be awarded to the first-place winner in each of the following divisions: Youth (age 10-13); Junior (age 14-17); Adult (age 18+). - Short-Form video entries are designed to engage viewers on different social media platforms.
-It must not exceed 60 seconds in length, must be vertically filmed, and must affirm life in a creative way Individuals age 14+ can participate, and group entries are permitted.
-A prize will be awarded to the first place winner. - Questions can be directed to the state coordinator, by email outreach@ortl.org or phone 503-463-8563. - All applications must be submitted to the state coordinator by February 3, 2025.
+Group entries are permitted and a prize will be awarded to the first-place winner in each of the following divisions: Youth (ages 10-13); Junior (ages 14-17); Adult (ages 18+). - Short-Form video entries are designed to engage viewers on different social media platforms.
+It must not exceed 60 seconds in length, must be vertically filmed, and must affirm life in a creative way.
+Individuals ages 14+ can participate, and group entries are permitted.
+A prize will be awarded to the first-place winner. - Questions can be directed to the state coordinator by email (outreach@ortl.org) or phone 503-463-8563. - All applications must be submitted to the state coordinator by February 9, 2026.